 - 1. Analyze the exercise activities of at least five famous personalities and give a PPT presentation about how each one of them uses physiological principles related to exercise and training in daily routine. - 2.
-Conduct a survey on how the following categories of people follow physiological principles related to exercise and training in daily routine. - (a) Sports person - (b) Working woman - (c) Students - (d) Ladies in the age group of 25-35, 35-45, 45- 55, 55-65, above 65 - (e) Gents in the age group of 25-35, 35-45,45- 55,55-65, above 65
+Conduct a survey on how the following categories of people follow physiological principles related to exercise and training in daily routine. - (a) Sports person - (b) Working woman - (c) Students - (d) Ladies in the age group of 25-35, 35-45,45-55,55-65, above 65 - (e) Gents in the age group of 25-35, 35-45,45- 55,55-65, above 65

-With a role play, illustrate various first aid activities that can be followed at various situation in life.
+1. With a role play, illustrate various first aid activities that can be followed at various situation in life.
 In each illustration, try to give emphasis on dos and don'ts to be followed in each situation.

-Observe at least 10 students in your class and identify common postural deformities each one of them have.
+- 1. Observe at least 10 students in your class and identify Common Postural - 2.
+Deformities each one of them have.
 Also identify good posters they follow.
 Have a discussion with each one of them to identify whether they have already recognized it or not.
-Prepare a report on this including your thoughts on the diet they take and its impact on their health.
+Make a report about it.